qrtl/axls-custom/product_plm_import/README.rst

 - PLM Path: the absolute path to the PLM directory to fetch the files from.
 - PLM Notification Body: the text will be included in the notification email body.
 - PLM Notified Groups: assign groups to notify when a new file is fetched from the PLM.

+The PLM-Product Mapping menu enables users to define product policies, such as Product Type, Product Category, Routes, etc., which will be applied to the product in Odoo.
+The values of item_type_id, category_ids, and procure_flag_ids serve as keys to identify which policy will be applied.

+To configure the policy, go to *Data Import > Data Import Settings > PLM-Product Mapping*.

 Usage
 =====